collardeau/svelte-fluid-header/README.md

 ## Styling

-You have two classes that you can hook to style `svelte-fluid-header`: `fluid-header-container` and `fluid-header-button`;
+Slots give you control of your content and your style.
+To style the wrapper element and the default button of a `svelte-fluid-header` component, there are two classes that you can hook into: `fluid-header-container` and `fluid-header-button`;

 ```html
 <style>